United Front: System Safety Plan Course

-- blank or lined paper for brainstorming and creating list
+- otherwise blank or lined paper for brainstorming and creating list & scrap paper

-- pencils, pens, crayons or markers for brainstorming on big paper, erasers, etc. Maybe all of the above.
+- pencils or (erasable?) pens (alternatively crayons or markers for brainstorming on big paper), erasers, etc.

-- System Safety Plan – Booklet (v0.3 – PDF, print-quality) or the same thing in no frills version System Safety Plan – plaintext Booklet (plaintext/txt file) or a mildly formatted Google Doc you can export or copy to your own Google Docs.
+- System Safety Plan – Booklet (v0.7 – PDF, print-quality) or the same thing in no frills version System Safety Plan – plaintext Booklet (plaintext/txt file) (German Translation (RTF) thanks to Incanthatus) or a mildly formatted Google Doc you can export or copy to your own Google Docs.

 - December 2020 sample version of United Front: Recruits that includes first-draft instructions for creating system safety plans (this website is the latest version of those instructions).